General Introduction to

 Bentun

-along the interior of the vertebrae.
-It also begins from the sides of the
+interior of the vertebrae.
+It also begins from the sides of

 Bentun